jackvreeken/rtc-tools/doc/examples/optimization/pumped_hydropower_system.rst

 ------------

 The target power is met and to do so, the upper reservoir (pumped storage) is used.
-As we want to minimise the cost of using the pump, the pump is used only when the cost is low.
+As we want to minimize the cost of using the pump, the pump is used only when the cost is low.